iamroh4an/Automatic-Dank-Memer-Miner/README.md

 for list of commands -->
 # Auto Dank
 A fork of original script

+# How to deal with errors
+if you're getting errors contact me on discord: Rohaan#3004
 # Setup
 How to use?:
 * Download The Code and upload to repl.it